Clifford Assisted Optimal Pass Selection for Quantum Transpilation: Efficient ( )

-The cost of OPTRAN scales exponentially in the number of passes available at each step.
-If there are $p$ steps in the transpilation pipeline and $n_{i}$ options at step $i$, then the number of Clifford Dummy circuits we will have to create is $\Pi_{i = 1}^{p}n_{i}$.
-We have also seen how we cannot evaluate a pass in a standalone fashion since these passes often interact with other passes in counterintuitive ways.
-This warrants an exhaustive search across an exponential number of pass combinations to obtain the best pass combination.
-A drastically different strategy would be to choose passes in a greedy fashion.
-We choose the ``best pass" at each stage, fix it and then progress to choosing ``best pass" at the next stage.
-This strategy would scale as $\Sigma_{i = 1}^{p}n_{i}$, however it would give quite poor results because of the effect of pass interactions.
+\ignore{ The opposite of the aforementioned strategy would be to choose passes in a greedy fashion.
+We choose the ``best pass" at each stage, fix it and then proceed to choosing the ``best pass" at the next stage.
+This strategy would scale as $\Sigma_{i = 1}^{p}n_{i}$, however it would give quite poor results since it ignores the effect of pass interactions.
 We can, however, follow an intermediate strategy, where we split the transpilation pipeline into chunks comprising a few steps each.
 For each chunk, we obtain the top-k best combinations and use only these to evaluate the top-k pass combinations at the end of the next chunk.
 We do this until we reach the final chunk, where we choose just the top-1 (or best) pass combination.
-We call this strategy OPTRAN-E. If we break the pipeline into $t$ chunks and each chunk consists of $m_{j}$ steps where the number of possible pass options available at each step is $n_{i}$, then we the number of circuits we need are $\Pi_{i = 1}^{m_{1}}n_{i} + k \cdot \Pi_{i = m_{1}}^{m_{1} + m_{2}}n_{i} + ... + k \cdot \Pi_{i = \Sigma_{j = 1}^{t-1}m_{j}} ^ {\Sigma_{j = 1}^{t}m_{j}}n_{i}$.
-If we assume $n_{i} = n \, \forall i$, then the cost reduces to $\mathcal{O}(\frac{p \times n^{t} \times k}{t})$, which scales linearly in the number of pipeline stages, $p$.
-For our experiments, we will split the pipeline only into two steps.
-We choose the value of $m_{1}$ as 3 and $m_{2}$ as 2.
-The $n_{i}$ values are - $n_{1} = 3, n_{2} = 3, n_{3} = 2, n_{4} = 2, n_{5} = 2$, which reduces our expression of total circuits to 18 + $4k$.
+We call this strategy \frameworkext{}.
+If we break the pipeline into $t$ groups and each group consists of $m_{j}$ steps where the number of possible pass options available at each step is $n_{i}$, then we the number of circuits we need are $\Pi_{i = 1}^{m_{1}}n_{i} + k \cdot \Pi_{i = m_{1}}^{m_{1} + m_{2}}n_{i} + ... + k \cdot \Pi_{i = \Sigma_{j = 1}^{t-1}m_{j}} ^ {\Sigma_{j = 1}^{t}m_{j}}n_{i}$.
+If we assume $n_{i} = n \, \forall i$, i.e. each pass stage has equal number of options to choose from, then the cost reduces to $\mathcal{O}(\frac{p \times n^{t} \times k}{t})$, which scales linearly in the number of pipeline stages, $p$.
+The default implementation of \frameworkext{} splits the transpiler pipeline into two steps with $m_{1}$ as 3 and $m_{2}$ as 2.
+The $n_{i}$ values are: $n_{1} = 3, n_{2} = 3, n_{3} = 2, n_{4} = 2, n_{5} = 2$.
+This reduces the total number of circuits to 18 + $4k$. }